Lowest Mortgage Rate in Canada. Starting from 2.99%

 Variable mortgage rates (and those for HELOCs) float and change along with the Bank of Canada's interest rate movements (which inform bank prime rates).

-Just the threat of tariffs is impacting markets due to underlying nervousness about Canada's ability to grow its economy.
+Just the threat of tariffs is enough to impact markets due to underlying nervousness about Canada's ability to grow its economy.

-If the Bank of Canada needs to drill down its policy rate to prop up a tariff-weakened economy (or the suggestion of one), variable rates could decrease further in 2025 than originally forecast (sans tariffs).
+If the Bank of Canada needs to drill down its policy rate to prop up a tariff-weakened economy, variable rates could decrease further in 2025 than originally forecast.

 For homeowners, the result could translate into significant savings from lower mortgage payments (or reduction in amortization for those with fixed-payment variable mortgages) — a potential silver lining for those comfortable banking on the 'risk for change' posed by a variable rate choice.